 - And, personal fave, the eggs that we get right here in Newfoundland are produced my local farmers.
 Now that’s farm to table eatin’ right there!

 Supporting local and eating local is definitely a big thing with me.
-If you follow along Girl Heart Food you know how much I love using local ingredients from local producers (and even occasionally growing some of our own produce).
+If you follow Girl Heart Food, you know how much I love using local ingredients from local producers (and even occasionally growing some of our own produce).

 Supporting and eating local is good for you and for the economy.
 When you support local, it means that people in your area can work, support their families and provide jobs for others surrounding them.